About

 Jack Neely

-Most SaaS companies treat observability as overhead—insurance against outages.
-I help you see it differently: as a decision-making system that cuts costs, accelerates incident response, and improves reliability.
+Most SaaS companies treat observability as overhead, like insurance against outages.
+I help you redesign it as a decision-making system that cuts costs, accelerates incident response, and improves reliability.
 You don’t need more dashboards.
-You need better decisions about what to measure, when to alert, and where to invest.
+You need better architecture: what to measure, when to alert, and where to invest.

 Observability vendors make more money when you send them more data.
 More logs, more metrics, more traces = bigger bills for you, bigger revenue for them.
-I’m incentivized to do the opposite: help you collect smarter data, reduce waste, and make better decisions with what you have.
+As an independent architect, I’m incentivized when my clients cut costs and make better decisions with their data.
+That fundamental alignment changes everything.

-Typical engagements deliver 10-20% cost savings plus faster incident response.
+Typical engagements deliver up to 10x cost savings plus faster incident response.

 What I’ve Built